sbollmannMRI/vnm/README.md

 docker rm vnm
 ```

-## start with custom screen resolution for VNC Viewer:
+## Start with custom screen resolution for VNC Viewer:
 add the following parameter to the docker call:
 ```
 -e RESOLUTION=1920x980